 Furthermore, the effects of being in a truck accident can last for many years into the future, affecting your health, medical costs and future medical needs, lost wages, lost income, and future income, and even your family’s future if you lose earning capacity or the ability to care for yourself.

-And if you’ve lost a loved one to a trucking or commercial vehicle fatality, contact our Chicago wrongful death attorneys to recover a fair settlement and to deal with the grieving process as best you can without the extra stress of dealing with insurance companies and other third parties.
+And if you’ve lost a loved one to a trucking or commercial vehicle fatality, contact our Chicago wrongful death attorneys to recover a fair wrongful death claim settlement and to deal with the grieving process as best you can without the extra stress of dealing with insurance companies and other third parties.

 All of the above reasons are why you should work with truck accident lawyer or Chicago car accident lawyer who has experience dealing with truck accidents and trucking injuries who can help you recover costs for pain and suffering, loss of earnings, loss of earning capacity, medical bills, disability, and emotional distress.

-Have you been in an accident with a semi-truck or other commercial vehicle and need a truck accident lawyer to help you recover compensation for damages?
+Have you been in an accident with a semi-truck or other commercial trucks and need a truck accident lawyer to help you recover compensation for damages and severe injuries?

-Through our attorney client relationship, our truck accident lawyers Chicago welcome the opportunity to speak with you about your legal situation and help you determine the next steps.
+Through our attorney client relationship, our truck accident lawyers Chicago welcome the opportunity to provide legal advice with you about your legal situation and help you determine the next steps.

-We’ll schedule a time that is convenient for you and please note that you will not pay lawyer’s fees unless we recover compensation for you.
+We’ll schedule a time that is convenient for you and please note that you will not pay lawyer’s fees unless we recover and pursue compensation for you.